aliyatastemirova/simple_gan/README.md

 # simple_gan
-This is a simple GAN for generating images like images in the CIFAR-10 dataset: https://www.cs.toronto.edu/~kriz/cifar.html
+This is a simple GAN for generating images like the images in the CIFAR-10 dataset: https://www.cs.toronto.edu/~kriz/cifar.html

 Read about Generative Adversarial Networks: https://arxiv.org/abs/1406.2661